Kelso333/100-days-of-code/log.md

 **Today's Progress**: Was able to add users to database and delete customers.
 Installed MongoJS.

 **Thoughts:** It felt good to get into database and finish this small project.
-Might continue to add full CRUD or styling.
 Need more repetition with Express.

 **Link to work:** <a href="https://github.com/Kelso333/customerapp" target="_blank">Customer App</a>